sara-nl/griddocs/source/Pages/FAQ.rst

      myproxy-init -d

-  It will first ask your grid certificate password and then prompt you to enter a MyProxy passphrase twice.
+  It will first ask your Grid certificate password and then prompt you to enter a MyProxy passphrase twice.
 You will use the latter passphrase to download your proxy.

   Here is an example of the displayed output: